Raynos/npm-used/README.md

 For example you may want to find out what the popular modules are among the unix-style nodesters.

+After looking at the list you can clearly see you should check out tap.

 ```
 $ npm-used unix